CARBON

 The Scope 3 problem

-For most organisations, Scope 3 represents the largest share of total emissions — often more than 70%.
-Yet it is also the least precise.
+For many organisations, Scope 3 represents the largest share of total emissions, often accounting for more than 70% of the overall footprint.
+At the same time, it is also the least precise and least directly controlled category.

 Supplier-specific data is rarely available at scale.
 Companies rely on secondary datasets, spend-based calculations, or industry averages, as outlined in the GHG Protocol Scope 3 Standard.